aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter04.en.md

 +++

 Relational Database Management System (RDBMS) platforms store data in a normalized relational structure.
 This structure reduces hierarchical data structures and keeps data across multiple tables.
 You can often query the data from multiple tables, and assemble at presentation layer.
-Though, that won't be effecient for ultra-low latency workload.
+Though, that won't be efficient for ultra-low latency workload.
 To support high-traffic queries with ultra-low latency, taking advantage of a NoSQL system generally makes technical and economic sense.

 To start designing a target data model in Amazon DynamoDB that will scale efficiently, you must identify the common access patterns.
 For IMDb use case we have identified a set of access patterns as described below: